zevbo/VirtualRobotMania/manias/ctf/README.md

 # Capture the Flag!

 Welcome to a new Virtual Robotics competition!
-This year's competition is a game of **capture the flag**!
-We hope this competition will be as accessible as past events, but should have some more complex challenges for more advanced players.
+This year's competition is a step up in the complexity of the tasks, but writing bots should still be easy for beginners.

 Everyone is going to work in teams of two, and those teams need to make two different robots together: